Credentialing & Licensing

 • Wyoming

-*Alabama, Connecticut, and Vermont are not considered “States of Principle Licensure.”
-This means you cannot enter into the compact through an AL, CT, or VT license.
-However, you are able to get a license issued for these states through the compact once you have entered into the compact via another State of Principle Licensure.
+*Connecticut, Pennsylvania, and Vermont are not considered “States of Principle Licensure.”
+This means you cannot enter into the compact through a CT, PA, or VT license.
+However, you can get a license issued for these states through the compact once you have entered into the compact via another State of Principle Licensure.

 Don't go it alone: 4 reasons to use a staffing agency to look for your next physician job